mrmarkuz/ns8-jitsi/README.md

 Optionally you can set a user domain for authentication.
 If unset internal authentication is used.
 Browse to `https://<FQDN>`

+## Firewall

+Jitsi needs port 10000/UDP.
+If there's a firewall in front of Jitsi, it's required to open that port on the firewall and forward it to the NS8 node that hosts Jitsi.

 ## Create internal user

 Following command can be used to create an internal user: